 This is a good time to view Richmond’s FREE, outdoor murals.
 The bright pop of colors on Richmond’s brick, wood and cement walls are a collection of eye catching images that entertain and inform.
 It is possible to take in these images by foot, bike or car.
 There are numerous murals on Cary and Main Streets as a result of past Richmond Mural Projects.
 But the images project beyond the west side of the city.
+If you love murals, keep your eye and even volunteer with the Mending Walls RVA project, a public art project that brings together public artists from different cultures and backgrounds to create murals that address where we are now in society and how we can move forward through understanding and collaboration.
 Before you go, read up on these sources of documentation to get an understanding of the locations, artists and messages.

 Before you go to view Richmond’s FREE, outdoor murals